yeonjuan/html-eslint/packages/eslint-plugin/docs/rules/element-newline.md

 ## Rule Details

-This rule enforce newline between elements
+This rule enforces newline between elements.

 Examples of **incorrect** code for this rule: